blindnet-io/blindsend/README.md

 It supports two use cases - [sharing files](https://github.com/blindnet-io/blindsend#sharing-files) and [requesting files](https://github.com/blindnet-io/blindsend#requesting-files).

+You can find the protocol description in the [protocol.pdf](./protocol.pdf) file.

 A demo can be found on https://blindsend.io.

 ## Sharing files